 Syllogism and Enthymeme

-Syllogism takes the form of Enthymeme when it is compressed.
-Enthymeme combines the minor premise and the conclusion and omitting the major statement.
+Syllogism takes the form of enthymeme when it is compressed.
+Enthymeme combines the minor premise and the conclusion, omitting the major statement.
 For instance, a syllogism “All dogs are canine.
 Tommy is a dog.
-Therefore, Tommy is a canine.” can be compressed in an enthymeme as “Tommy is a canine because it is a dog.”
+Therefore, Tommy is a canine,” can be compressed in an enthymeme as “Tommy is a canine because it is a dog.”
 The major premise remains implied or hidden.

 Syllogism may also be used to form incorrect conclusions that are odd.
-For instance, “All crows are black and the bird in my cage is black.
+For instance, “All crows are black, and the bird in my cage is black.
 So, the bird in my cage is a crow.”
-This is a false argument as it implies a conclusion “all blackbirds are crows” is incorrect.
-It is known as Syllogism Fallacy.
-Another example of Syllogism fallacy is “Some televisions are black and white and all penguins are black and white.
-Therefore, some televisions are penguins”.
-You can easily see that the conclusion is practically impossible and in fact has a comical outcome.
+This is a false argument, as it implies a conclusion that “all blackbirds are crows,” which is incorrect.
+It is known as “syllogism fallacy.”
+Another example of syllogism fallacy is “Some televisions are black and white, and all penguins are black and white.
+Therefore, some televisions are penguins.”
+You can easily see that the conclusion is practically impossible, and in fact has a comical outcome.

 Examples of Syllogism in Literature

 There are numerous examples of syllogism or coming-of-age novels in English literature.
 Let us briefly analyze a few: